-After he retired and embarked on his great writing endeavor, he came to me and confessed that he had tried to write and couldn’t.
+After he retired, he embarked on his great writing endeavor.
+One day he came to me and confessed that he had tried to write and couldn’t.
 He wanted to, but the words weren’t there.
 He threw the torch in my direction and became my inspiration.

-One written story attempt turned into a whole Universe of people and events and became a series.
-Caught In Time starts the series with a time travel adventure/romance.
+One story attempt turned into a whole universe of people and events, then became a series.
+Caught In Time starts the series with a time travel adventure/romance on an alien planet.
 A Dangerous Talent for Time continues the story, and is about a wild Talent who can manipulate time and change the future.
-Cosmic Entanglement is about what happens when an alien probe lands on Alysia.
-How do they respond?
-Next I have Past the Event Horizon coming out that tells of their search for aliens that sent the probe.
-Then Space Song where Richard learns that there could be an alien invasion.
-In Touching Crystal, a comet shakes up the planet and Richard Steele accidentally uncovers a smuggling operation of alien crystals that causes all sorts of excitement.
-Once I got going, I couldn’t stop and now I have Someone’s Clone and the latest, A World Too Far.
-Each one seems to get better and better.
+Cosmic Entanglement is about what happens when an alien probe crashes on Alysia.
+The consequent space program faces difficulties.
+Some won’t stop at murder to destroy it.
+Next, I wrote Past the Event Horizon that is a space adventure of a search for the aliens of the probe.
+Then Space Song tells how Richard learns that an alien invasion is likely and he must create a defense for the planet.
+In Touching Crystal, a comet shakes up the planet, and Richard Steele accidentally uncovers a smuggling operation of alien crystals that creates turmoil.
+Once I got going, I couldn’t stop and now I have Someone’s Clone and the latest in the series Time’s Equation.